Forecasting with time series imaging: Experiments

-Our application data are from the M4 Competition that consists of $100,000$ time series mainly from the economic, finance, demographics and industry domains.
-In the training process, we divide the original time series in M4 into training and testing periods.
-The length of the testing period is equal to the forecasting horizon given by the M4 competition.
-We train an XGBoost model to produce the weights for each candidate forecasting method.
-In the testing process, we use the trained model to forecast and evaluate the forecasts based on future M4 data, which were made public after the M4 Competition.
+The first dataset we use to evaluate our proposed method is a collection of general-purpose data from the M4 competition that consists of $100,000$ time series diversely from the economic, finance, demographics, and industry domains.
+In the training process, we divide the original time series in M4 into training and testing periods following the strategy in Fig.~\ref{fig:training-testing-data}.
+The lengths of the testing periods are equal to the forecasting horizon ($h$), i.e., 6 for yearly, 8 for quarterly, 18 for monthly, 13 for weekly 14 for daily, and 48 for hourly data, which are given by the M4 competition.
+For each time series in M4, we calculate time series features from the training period, generate forecasts, and compute the corresponding OWA values over the test period for each candidate forecasting method.
+We then train an XGBoost model to produce the weights for each forecasting method described in Table \ref{tab:ninemethods}.
+In the testing process, we use the trained model to forecast the original M4 time series, and evaluate the forecasts based on the future M4 data, which are public after the M4 competition.